Sinosphere: Arts

-3 Vietnamese mandarins wearing Python robe (Mãng Bào, 蟒袍).
+Vietnamese officials wearing Mianfu during the Nam Giao ceremony.

+Officials from Ryukyu Kingdom wearing traditional costume.

 Cuisine

 The cuisine of East Asia shares many of the same ingredients and techniques.
 Chopsticks are used as an eating utensil in all of the core East Asian countries.
 The use of soy sauce, which is made from fermenting soybeans, is also widespread in the region.

 Rice is the staple food in all of East Asia and is a major focus of food security.
-People who have no rice are often seen as having no food.
 Moreover, in East Asian countries such as Japan (御飯; gohan), Korea (밥; bap), and Vietnam (cơm; 𩚵 or 粓), the word for "cooked rice" can embody the meaning of food in general.

 Popular terms associated with East Asian cuisine include boba, kimchi, sushi, hot pot, tea, dim sum, ramen, as well as phở, sashimi, udon, and chả giò.